sfdx-isv/sfdx-falcon-template/sfdx-source/my_ns_prefix/my-feature-1/classes/README.md

-# TODO: sfdx-source / your_ns_prefix / my-feature-1 / classes
+# TODO: sfdx-source / my_ns_prefix / my-feature-1 / classes

 ### What type of files should be kept in this directory?